FDTRImageEnhancer: Combining Physics-Informed Deconvolution and Microstructure-Aware Deep Learning to Enhance Thermal Images: Results and Discussion

-Furthermore, although the physics loss is more heavily weighted than the data loss (because the thermal conductivity is orders of magnitude larger than the phase), users may consider introducing a loss weighting factor, $\lambda$ (not to be confused with the neuron weights within the neural network, which are handled automatically), to the total loss depending on their specific application, and observe whether the convergence behavior changes.
+Furthermore, although the physics loss is more heavily weighted than the data loss (because the thermal conductivity is orders of magnitude larger than the phase), implementations of PINNs usually introduce a loss weighting factor, $\lambda$ (not to be confused with the neuron weights within the neural network, which are handled automatically), to the total loss depending on their specific application:

+However, unlike conventional optimization problems where training stops once a specific loss value is reached, in this work the simulation was terminated when each thermal conductivity value converged to a stable value – that is, when further iterations produce negligible change.
+Consequently, the loss weighting factor has a limited influence on the final outcome, since convergence is governed by the physical stability of the conductivity map rather than a numerical loss threshold.
+Given the computational efficiency of the model, additional tests with varying weighting factors produced no observable differences in convergence rate or final values, indicating that the formulation is robust to moderate variations in loss weighting.

-Nonetheless, these results demonstrate the ability of the model to capture thermal conductivity drops apparent in structural images which are not visually recognizable in lower resolution thermal images.
+Overall, these results demonstrate the ability of the model to capture thermal conductivity drops apparent in structural images which are not visually recognizable in lower resolution thermal images.